PSF-Skunkworks/SLPDB/README.md

 > I've added the extended token filtering to SLPDB to allow for dedicated token instances https://github.com/mainnet-pat/slpdb/tree/sfilt
 See the deployed waifu only instance http://slpserve.waifu.camp

+[This filter example](https://github.com/mainnet-pat/SLPDB/blob/c427283d851fb6bf52920ee67c0c3e93dc900150/example-filters.yml#L9-L24) shows how to use the new filter options to filter NFTs.

 -----

 ![SLPDB](assets/slpdb_logo.png)